 By: Rebecca Perkins MD, MSc, FACOG

-I have been in practice for 10 years, and I currently see patients in a community gynecology practice.
+I have been in practice for more than 10 years, and I currently see patients in a community gynecology practice.

 To prevent cervical cancer, I evaluate my patients with abnormal Pap or HPV testing with biopsies of their cervix.
 Some of these women develop severe pre-cancerous changes and require a minor surgical procedure to remove the diseased portion of their cervix before they develop invasive cancer.
 I have to monitor the others for years with painful cervical biopsies to make sure they are not developing cancer.

-I have recently performed hysterectomies on three women in their thirties who developed a severe pre-cancer that could not be treated with a less invasive procedure.
+Almost every year, I perform a hysterectomy on a woman in their thirties who developed a severe pre-cancer that could not be treated with a less invasive procedure.
 At the time that one of these patient's pre-cancers was discovered on a routine screening Pap test.
 She and her husband were beginning infertility treatments.
 Because of the aggressive nature of her pre-cancer, a hysterectomy was recommended following her initial procedure.
 After several months of consideration, she and her husband decided to forego having children together so that she could have a lifesaving hysterectomy.

 I am not an oncologist.